 Important: know the regulations - you might be required by law to adhere to certain rules (like a sterile room to prepared food).

-Required skills: if you can’t think of any talent that could generate you some income, you could also learn new skills; soap making, canning or knitting goat sweaters can be learned and with some experience, experimentation and hard work, you can become an expert.
+Required skills: if you can’t think of any talent that could generate you some income, you can learn new skills (maybe best to do this before you move off the grid); soap making, canning or knitting goat sweaters can be learned and with some experience, experimentation and hard work, you can become an expert.
 You'll also need the ability to market your products (or you could find somebody to do that for you...)

 Starting capital: that all depends on what you’re planning to do, and how much of the necessary tools and materials you already own.
 Sorry, no advice here.

-If you’re living in a beautiful part of the world, maybe you can share that experience with others as well.
-You could rent out a cabin, tents (ever heard of glamping?) or turn the extra bedrooms in your house into a bed & breakfast (like we do at Mas del Encanto!
+Have you thought about hosting guests on your property, Airbnb-style - or maybe a real bed & breakfast?
+You could rent out a cabin, tents (ever heard of glamping?) or turn the extra bedrooms in your house into a B&B (like we do at Mas del Encanto!
 Except we built those extra bedrooms on purpose).

 We know a few people who move out of their house during tourist season, so they can rent out the house as a whole - they live in a cabin during the summer, or spend the time traveling.

 If the location allows it, you can hold retreats or workshops; turn that barn into a yoga loft or learning center, get in touch with teachers and travel agents, and the world is your oyster.